freakpants/tokens/README.md

 The code to generate the json file with the tokens in it, is not maintained in this repo.
 That's not because I'm hiding it, but because it's part of a repo that uses the entire database of players, and other functionality that is outside the scope of the tracker.
 The database is imported from the json files that are on WeFUT.com and I don't intend to publish their whole dataset without permission.
 Basically, I added a few extra fields to the database that assign a player as a token:
 ![image](https://user-images.githubusercontent.com/12885929/184117414-1581c155-dbfb-4b5c-b7e6-87bac08e4e10.png)
+Whenever a new token is released, I just update those corresponding fields in my local database and export the whole set of tokens as the [json file](https://github.com/freakpants/tokens/blob/main/players.json) that the tracker uses.
+The JSON file is basically the pure html of each card, with some modifications in structure for interacting with the cards.

+# Other Swaps
+This tracker is written in a way, that will make it easy to reuse for future swaps.
+That is assuming no massive changes to the way Ultimate Team works.